 All work is to be submitted electronically via Nexus.
 All coding is to be submitted in the format indicated on the assignment sheets (usually .js).
 Any non-coding written work is to be submitted in PDF format.
-Further details and submission procedure will be stated in each assignment.
+Assignments that do not meet the requirements outlined on the assignment sheet may not be accepted or a portion of the marks will be deducted.
+Marks will be deducted for not following the file format, file naming format, and instructions in the assignment.